What is a trademark or service mark?

 The U.S. Patent and Trademark Office provides extensive trademark information: Trademark Basics

-USPTO Design Search Code Manual - if your mark includes a design element (i.e. logo), you will need to search it by using a design code
+Trademark Design Search Manual - if your mark includes a design element (i.e. logo), you will need to search it by using a design code.

-TEAS - the Trademark Electronic Application System - online filing
+TEAS - the Trademark Electronic Application System - for online filing.

 State Trademark Information

-State Trademark Information - find information on trademarks specific to all 50 states and D.C.
+State Trademark Information Links - find information on trademarks specific to all 50 states and D.C.

-The following business directories are a good place to check for names that are already in use, thereby avoiding infringement.
+Business directories are a good place to check for organization names that are already in use.
+Here are two with broad coverage:

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.